compphoto/MIDIntrinsics/README.md

 ```
 To generate the albedo estimations, you can run the `generate_albedo` script and point it to the downloaded multi-illumination data:
 ```
-python generate_albedo.py <MULTI_ILLUM_PATH>
+$ python generate_albedo.py --help

+usage: generate_albedo.py [-h] [--mid_path MID_PATH] [--weights_path WEIGHTS_PATH] [--save_imgs] [--png]

+optional arguments:
+  -h, --help            show this help message and exit --mid_path MID_PATH   path to the Multi-Illumination Dataset (train or test) --weights_path WEIGHTS_PATH
+                        path to the Multi-Illumination Dataset (train or test) --save_imgs           whether or not to save preprocessed images as PNG --png                 whether or not to save output as PNGs by default the albedo is saved as EXR

 ```
-The images will be white-balanced using the light probe, tonemapped, decomposed using our method and the median albedo will be computed.
-Each albedo will be stored along side the HDR images.
+The images will be white-balanced using the light probe, tonemapped, and decomposed using our method and the median albedo will be computed.
+Each albedo will be stored alongside the HDR images.

 ### Citation
 This implementation is provided for academic use only.
 Please cite our paper if you use this code or dataset: